Altronix/linq-network/_sources/api/api_rust/api_rust.rst.txt

 Rust API Reference
 ==================

-The LinQ Network Library provides a Rust crate with idiomatic Rust API, using an async/.await API to process network events and to send and receive device requests.There is a thread safe API to process network IO in a seperate thread using the atx_net::arc module, and a lower level single threaded API using the atx_net::polling module.
+The LinQ Network Library provides a Rust crate with idiomatic Rust API, using an async/.await API to process network events and to send and receive device requests.

 Modules
 -------

-:ref:`ref_api_rust_polling` - Lower level API

 :ref:`ref_api_rust_arc` - Thread safe context